• Home

 • improved repeatability compared with manual polishing

-• reduced measuring effort after polishing
+• reduced measuring effort after airfoil grinding and polishing

 • shorter milling cycles through balanced stock removal